Node 26 – Ethical Redlines: Where the System Will Not Bend

 Many systems enforce rules inconsistently or hide them behind vague refusals.
 Simmes take a clearer approach.

-With Module 26 in place:
+With Node 26 in place:

 - limits are predictable